erich5168/py-prime/README.md

 ```

 ### 2. Start time
-We start time outside of `is_prime()` because we don't have to worry about user input time
+We start time outside of `is_prime()` because we don't have to worry about time user need to input interval.
 ```py
 start = time.time()
 ```